koraytugay/koraytugay.github.io/content/literature/feeling-good.md

 - Guilt and Self Blame: Beliving you are bad or have let others down already in life which takes away any motivation to move on in life.

 ### How to Beat Procrastination?
-Remember __action brings motivation__ and not the otherway around.
+__Action brings motivation__.
 Do not wait for motivation to take action.
-Take action and invite motivation.
+Take action which will bring motivation.

 #### Fight your Buts
 <table>